Where to Bet Formula 1 Online

 In most seasons, only a handful of drivers get podium finishes, and they usually come from the top six starting positions.
 With such a good chance of winning these bets, of course the odds are usually fairly low.
 Often times, the best odds you’ll get on any of the top 3 qualifiers will be in the 1/3 range, making it close to impossible to make consistent profits on these bets.
 Since this is the case, it’s often better to find another driver, maybe the 4th or 5th qualifiers offering something like 5/2 or 4/1 odds.
 This isn’t recommended on circuits where overtaking is difficult, but it is on circuits where passing is easier.

-Bookmaker, Ladbrokes, 5Dimes, and Betfair offer podium finisher bets for every race of the season.
-888 and Ladbrokes get a lot of action for these bets, so their odds tend to see more movement than the other sites.
+Bet365, Bookmaker, Ladbrokes, 5Dimes, and Betfair offer podium finisher bets for every race of the season.
+Bet365 and Ladbrokes get a lot of action for these bets, so their odds tend to see more movement than the other sites.

 There are a couple other types of podium finisher bets that can be made as well.
-Some sites offer a ‘Combination Podium Finish’ where two drivers are pre-selected, and the punter makes a yes/no decision on both drivers finishing on the podium.
+Bet365 offers a ‘Combination Podium Finish’ where two drivers are pre-selected, and the punter makes a yes/no decision on both drivers finishing on the podium.
 Ladbrokes offers another type of podium bet called a ‘Double Podium Finish’ where punters can select a constructor to have two cars on the podium.

 Top 6 Bets